juanmf/sfPlugins/README.md

    * Data and template Merging.
    * Rendering

-The Data generation consist of anything that produces a RAW XML with the report data.
+The Data generation consists of anything that produces a RAW XML with the report data.
 Of course, this XML structure must be consistent among several rendering of the same report.
 Since you will consider this structure when creating the template, as the template must consume this data XML.
 The reportEngine provides